saynschuman/scalachess/README.md

 ## Description

-Scalachess is a TypeScript module for chess game validation.
+Scalachess is a TypeScript library for validating chess games.
 This library provides move validation, game status checks, and support for various chess variants such as standard, chess960, antichess, atomic, and more.
 It enables developers to easily integrate comprehensive chess game logic into their applications.

 ## Features